Improving Mapper's Robustness by Varying Resolution According to Lens-Space Density: Convergence to the Reeb Graph

 \section{Convergence to the Reeb Graph}

-One reason to use Mapper is that there are theoretical results about its convergence to the Reeb graph as the resolution goes to zero.
-Here we prove that this property is preserved by our proposed changes.
-In this section, we use connected to mean path connected.
+One appealing feature of Mapper is that its output is guaranteed to converge to the Reeb graph of the topological space in bottleneck distance, as the resolution approaches zero.
+In this section, we prove that this result is preserved by our proposed changes.

+The analysis of Mapper uses the tools of persistence diagrams and zigzag modules from algebraic topology.
+First we will review these tools, and then generalise them to work for the kerneled covers that we introduced in Section \ref{sec:kerneled-covers}.
+This will allow us to put an upper bound on the bottleneck distance between a density-based Mapper graph and the Reeb graph of the underlying topological space.
+This bound is the content of Theorem \ref{thm:main-bound} at the end of this section.